AndreyBaglai/blog-page/README.md

 # Blog-page
-It is example blog page only on HTML, CSS(flex-box).
+It is adaptive example blog page only on HTML, CSS(flex-box).